Carajás mine

 The mine is located in the mining concession area of the Carajás National Forest, which "contains known reserves of 18 billion tons with an average grade of 65.4% Fe."

 The mine is largely powered by hydroelectric power from the Tucuruí Dam.
+In 2025 Vale was using artificial intelligence in managing operations at the mine, including the use of driverless trucks.